John Huston: 1952–1966: HUAC period

-The Misfits (1961)

 Of Huston's next five films, only The Misfits (1961), gained critical approval.
-Critics have since noted the "retrospective atmosphere of doom" which is associated with the film.
+Critics have since noted the "retrospective atmosphere of doom" associated with the film.
 Clark Gable, the star, died of a heart attack a few weeks after the filming was completed; Marilyn Monroe never finished another film, and died a year later after being suspended during the filming of Something's Got to Give; and costars Montgomery Clift (1966) and Thelma Ritter (1969) also died over the next decade.
 But two of the Misfits stars, Eli Wallach and Kevin McCarthy, lived another 50 years.
 During the filming, Monroe was sometimes taking prescribed drugs, which led to her arriving late on the set.
 Monroe also sometimes forgot her lines.
 Monroe's personal problems eventually led to the breakup of her marriage to playwright Arthur Miller, the scriptwriter, "virtually on set."
 Miller dramatized the making of The Misfits in his final play, Finishing the Picture, where Huston is represented as the director.
 Huston later commented about this period in Monroe's career: "Marilyn was on her way out.
 Not only of the picture, but of life."

-Freud: the Secret Passion (1962)

 He followed The Misfits with Freud: The Secret Passion, a film quite different from most of his others.
 Besides directing, he also narrates portions of the story.
 Film historian Stuart M. Kaminsky notes that Huston presents Sigmund Freud, played by Montgomery Clift, "as a kind of savior and messiah", with an "almost Biblical detachment."
 As the film begins, Huston describes Freud as a "kind of hero or God on a quest for mankind":

 This is the story of Freud's descent into a region as black as hell, man's unconscious, and how he let in the light.

 Huston explains how he became interested in psychotherapy, the subject of the film:

-The Night of the Iguana (1964)

 For his next film, Huston again traveled to Puerto Vallarta, Mexico, after meeting an architect, Guillermo Wulff, who owned property and businesses in the town.
 The filming of The Night of the Iguana took place in a beach cove called Mismaloya, about thirty minutes south of town.
 Huston adapted the stage play by Tennessee Williams.
 The film stars Richard Burton and Ava Gardner, and was nominated for several Academy Awards.
 The production attracted intense worldwide media attention, due to Burton bringing his celebrity mistress, actress Elizabeth Taylor (who was still married to singer Eddie Fisher at the time) to Puerto Vallarta.
 Huston liked the town where filming took place so much that he bought a house near there, as did Burton and Taylor.
 Guillermo Wulff and Huston became friends and always spent time together while Huston was in town, more frequently at Wulff's El Dorado Restaurant on Los Muertos Beach.